Configuring the Web Server

 In order to call a FoxWeb script, the Web server must first invoke the FoxWeb CGI or ISAPI modules (foxweb.exe and foxweb.dll respectively).
 These programs, are installed by the FoxWeb setup program in the directory that you specify during installation of the software.

-Virtually all Web servers available today support CGI, while a few, including Microsoft Internet Information Server (IIS) and Personal Web Server (PWS) also support ISAPI.
+Virtually all Web servers available today support CGI, while a few, including Microsoft Internet Information Server (IIS) also support ISAPI.

 By default most Web servers are installed with at least one directory already set up for CGI/ISAPI operation.
 These directories are usually set up, so that if the server receives a URL pointing to a program contained there, the server automatically runs that program and passes information about the request to it.
 When the program is finished executing, it passes information such as HTML content, back to the server for display by the browser.
 In the case of FoxWeb, the programs being called are either foxweb.exe or foxweb.dll.
 These two programs do not actually do much, other than transfer information back and forth between the Web server and the FoxWeb channels, which actually run FoxWeb scripts.